apetros/sps-cut/content/post/2020 cyprus_load_analysis/index.md

 ![png](output_17_0.png)

 Since I had the load data and the HDDs, I decided to plot the correlation between them.
 Fig. 3b shows the *weekly HDDs* VS *weekly mean load* during the 8 weeks of interest in 2019.
 With this minimal dataset, it shows a nice linear correlation.
 Of course, to have something conclusive a full study needs to be made using multi-year data and taking into consideration other socio-economic factors.
-For this reason, above, I decided not to adjust the load profiles but compare weeks with same HDDs.
+For this reason, above, I decided not to adjust the load profiles.

 ```python